JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 }
 ```

-This is not required when using Kotlin Gradle plugin 1.1.1 and above with the [Gradle plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block).
+This is not required when using Kotlin Gradle plugin 1.1.1 and above with the [Gradle plugins DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block), and with [Gradle Kotlin DSL](https://github.com/gradle/kotlin-dsl).

 ## Targeting the JVM